ray-project/ray/doc/source/cluster/cloud.rst

 First, install boto (``pip install boto3``) and configure your AWS credentials in ``~/.aws/credentials``, as described in `the boto docs <http://boto3.readthedocs.io/en/latest/guide/configuration.html>`__.

-Once boto is configured to manage resources on your AWS account, you should be ready to run the autoscaler.
+Once boto is configured to manage resources on your AWS account, you should be ready to launch your cluster.
 The provided `ray/python/ray/autoscaler/aws/example-full.yaml <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/aws/example-full.yaml>`__ cluster config file will create a small cluster with an m5.large head node (on-demand) configured to autoscale up to two m5.large `spot workers <https://aws.amazon.com/ec2/spot/>`__.

 Test that it works by running the following commands from your local machine: